Least Ambiguous Set-Valued Classifiers with Bounded Error Levels: Examples and Comparisons

 \subsection{Iris data}

-We now analyze the well-known Iris data, which consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
+The well-known Iris data consists of 50 samples from each of three species of Iris (1: Iris setosa, 2: Iris virginica, and 3: Iris versicolor).
 There are four features: the length and the width of the sepals and petals, in centimeters.
-Due to the small sample size, we use these data to illustrate the in-sample behavior of our method.
+Due to the small sample size we only illustrate the in-sample behavior of our method, without any sample splitting.
 We use a standard multinomial logistic model as the fitting method.
-To get the set-valued classifier, we first apply our method with class-specific target coverage level $0.95$.
-The resulting classifier has no ambiguity.
-That is, $\hat{\mathbf H}(x)$ is always a singleton for all $x$ in the sample.
-The in-sample class-specific coverage is $(1,0.98,0.98)$, with one error in each of classes 2 and 3.
-When we increase the target coverage to $0.97$, the in-sample coverage is $100\%$, at a cost of having seven ambiguous instances (three in class 2 and four in class 3) with $\hat{\mathbf H}(x)=\{2,3\}$.
-In \Cref{fig:iris-pc2}, we see that these ambiguous instances are indeed on the boundary between classes 2 and 3.
+We first construct a LABEL classifier with class-specific coverage of $98\%$, which leads to class thresholds of 0.999, 0.585, and 0.660, meaning that some regions of the feature space do not have any assigned class label.
+We then use accretive completion to eliminate this null region, which decreases the thresholds to 0.376, 0.203, and 0.411, with a final ambiguity of 1.007.
+The final classifier assigns single labels to all sample points except for one, which receives labels 2 and 3.
+The left panel of \Cref{fig:iris-pc2} shows that this ambiguous instance is indeed on the boundary between classes 2 and 3.

+To analyze these data using a CWR we need to choose $\rho\in [0,2/3]$.
+In this case all values in that range lead to a CWR with total coverage greater that 98\%, and taking $\rho>2/3$ leads to a CWR that never outputs $R$.
+Therefore with these data no comparable CWR leads to identifying any sample point as ambiguous.